TacoGuy21/Bookmarklet-Iframe-Template/README.md

 # Scripts are not mine, I just edited them.
+I found some broken Iframe bookmarklet code on a forum, and changed it.
+# Cloaked-Undetectable-Ultraviolet
 This ultraviolet proxy does not show up in your history.
-# Cloaked-Undetectable-Ultraviolet

 Completely undetectable ultraviolet proxy using iframes, an old forum post, and my tiny brain.

 Has nowgg.me support, meaning it has Call of duty, Roblox, and more.